curtispuetz/pypp-docs/docs/external_libraries/opengl_example.md

 # Integrating OpenGL to Py++

 The following is an example of how to create a Py++ library that integrates OpenGL.
-Specifcally, it integrates the C++ glad library.
+Specifically, it integrates the C++ GLAD library.

 ## pyproject.toml

 We will start with the pyproject.toml file.
-Our library name will be `pypp-opengl` and we will put everything in directory `pypp_opengl` (like a standard Python library setup).
+Our library name will be `pypp-opengl` and we will put everything in the directory `pypp_opengl` (like a standard Python library setup).

 ```toml
 [project]